Pres. Trump lashes out at Gov. Brown on border security

 Governor Jerry Brown announced he will deploy “up to 400 National Guard Troops” to do nothing.
 The crime rate in California is high enough, and the Federal Government will not be paying for Governor Brown’s charade.
 We need border security and action, not words!— Donald J. Trump (@realDonaldTrump) April 19, 2018

-The president's attack against Gov. Brown is notable given that just last night Brown had said that they reached an agreement with the federal government over the role that National Guard troops would play at the state's southern border.
+The president's attack against Gov. Brown is notable given that just last night Brown had said that they reached an agreement with the federal government over the role that National Guard troops would play in the state.
 California will send up to 400 National Guard troops to several places, including the US-Mexico border.

 RELATED: California to deploy 400 National Guard troops, including some to US-Mexico border